 All applications for admission must be submitted electronically using the online systems described below.
 Applications will not be accepted by mail or fax.
-Please ensure you have met the Admission Requirements prior to applying to the program.
-Review the information outlined below (Steps 1–4) before beginning the Graduate Program Application process.
+As payment is required at the time of application, please ensure you have met the Admission Requirements prior to applying to the program.
 Application fees are not refundable.

 The application process has two parts.
 You must first apply to become a Graduate Student at Athabasca University, and then apply to your program.